alinemorelli/feature-branch-deployer/README.md

 ```bash
 featureBranch deploy <baseBranch> <featureBranch>
 ```
-It will generate a branch with the name qa__<featureBranch> and push to your origin.
+It will generate a branch with the name qa__{featureBranch}, a tag 'testing' and push to your origin.

 ##### Delete your tested branch